GipsyOmega/Surrogate-Metaheuristics/README.md

 **Note:** all other necessary build tools and dependencies are shipped with the source code or are downloaded automatically.

-If you have these tools installed, you can create a configuration using the `meson.py` found in the root source code folder:
+If you have these dependenies installed, you can create a local repository and use the given code by cloning:
 ```
-./meson.py build
+git clone
 ```